 Judith combines a rare articulate sensibility in dance and in writing, specializing in Jewish dance.
-On this site you can see photos and videos of her choreography and performance, and learn about her important dance writing.

 She grew up in Minneapolis and began her dance training with Lillian Vail.
 Her beloved ballet teachers were Lorand and Anna Andahazy, de Basil Ballet Russe dancers who settled in Minnesota.
 With them she had her first experience performing in their Ballet Borealis on the famed Northrop stage at the University of MN in "Scheherazade" accompanied by Antol Dorati conducting the Minneapolis Symphony.

-She married Jerome Ingber and they lived in Israel from 1972-1977.
+She lived in Israel from 1972-1977.
 During that time she taught apprentices of the two modern dance companies at the Batsheva Bat Dor Dance Society and choreographed a program for young audiences for the Batsheva Dance Company.
 The program was filmed for Israeli television and ran often in the '70s.
 Some of the company dancers in her program included Laurie Freedman and Zvi Gutheiner.
 Judith also served as the assistant to the founder/director of Inbal Dance Theatre, Sara Levi-Tanai.
 Judith co-founded the first Israeli dance magazine, the Israel Dance Annual with Giora Manor.
 She continues to return often to Israel to research, lecture and teach.

-When she and Jerome returned to Minneapolis, Judith was the first director of the dance program of the University of Minnesota's Department of Theatre Arts and Dance, taught dance history for twenty years there and guests there and in the University's School of Journalism.
+When she returned to Minneapolis, Judith was the first director of the dance program of the University of Minnesota's Department of Theatre Arts and Dance.
+She taught dance history for twenty years there and now guests there and in the University's School of Journalism.
 She frequently teaches when on tour with her book or dance programs including several summers in England at Machol Europa (see United Kingdom Israeli Dance Institute), twice for Jacek Luminsky's international dance festival in Bytom, Poland, and often in Israel (in December 2011 she taught at the Western Galilee College theatre program in Akko, at the international year abroad program at Hebrew University in Jerusalem and at Orot College for women in their dance program).
 She also enjoys leading groups in traditional dances for b'nai mitzvoth parties (bat mitzvah or bar mitzvah) and wedding celebrations.